 As a general rule in negotiations of this kind each side at first puts forward its maximum demands, which are afterwards gradually reduced in response to pressure from the other side.
 This was the course followed by the Russian delegation.
-At the plenary session on September 28, Mr. Joffe proposed to us the same frontier the Russians had sought to force upon us at Minsk.
-But as he met with determined opposition, he declared only four days later that the greatest territorial concessions he was authorized to make extended to the raliway line (shown on Map VI) connecting Brody, Równe, Sarny, Łuniniec and Baranowicze: a line closely approximating to the frontier as finally determined.
+On September 28 at the plenary session Mr. Joffe proposed to us the same frontier as it had been tried to force upon us at Minsk.
+But as he met with determined opposition, he declared only four days later that the greatest territorial concessions which he was authorized to make extended to the railway line (shown on Map VII) connecting Brody, Równe, Sarny, Łuniniec and Baranowicze: a line closely approximate to that of the frontier as finally determined.

-We, for our part, proceeded differ-The Polish frontier committee considered that if the peace treaty concluded by us was really to be a basis for good neighborly relations, it should not be the outcome of a trial of strength. or the exploitation of a temporary military superiority of one side or the other, but must embody a reasonable compromise between the actual, permanent vital interests of both parties.
-Consequently we decided to put forward, not several variants between our maximum and minimum territorial demands, but a single project for the equitable demarcation of a frontier in the territory taken from Poland by the former Russian Empire at the time of the three partitions.
+We, for our part, proceeded differently.
+The Polish frontier committee considered that if the peace treaty concluded by us was to be really a basis for good neighbourly relations, it should not be the product of a trial of strength, or of the exploitation of a temporary military superiority of one side or the other, but should embody a reasonable compromise between the actual, permanent vital interests of both parties.
+Consequently we decided to formulate, not several variants between the maximum and the minimum of our territorial demands, but a single project for the equitable demarcation of a frontier in the territory taken from Poland by the former Russian Empire at the time of the three partitions.